Compound Interest Examples

 Typical advice in the personal finance space is to start investing as early as possible.
 Let the power of compound interest, also known as the 8th wonder of the world, go to work.
 This advice usually applies to recent college graduates to encourage them to get money into retirement accounts as soon as possible.
-However, what if this was taken to an extreme?
-Let’s see what happens when little Johnny starts investing as a baby.
+However, what if this was taken to an extreme and you started investing for retirement as soon as you were born?
+Let’s take a look at a few compound interest examples.

 The Story of Bill, Susan, and Chris